 White results mean your sharp, pointy implement missed its target.
-A green die roll means that you have struck your foe, and may now determine damage based on the effective rank provided by either your Strength or super-human physical weaponry.
+A green die roll means that you have struck your foe, and may determine damage based on the rank provided by either your Strength or super-human physical weaponry.
 A yellow result acts per a green roll, adding the potential of a Stun result on top of the damage.
 A red roll indicates, in addition to doing damage, a Kill result may have been achieved.

 This assumes the target of such attacks is not attempting to avoid them.
 Melee combatants may attempt to either evade or weave against edged attacks, which will either prevent them from connecting or apply negative Column Shifts to hit.
 Alternately, the target may try to block the damage, taking the hit and using his or her Strength against its incoming pain (hopefully along with other protection they may have), to avoid being cut.